dapetcu21/defold-fmod/README.md

 ### macOS

-1. Download FMOD API 1.10.x for macOS.
+1. Download FMOD API 1.10.2 for macOS.
 2. Providing `<resources>` is the name of your [`bundle_resources`][bundle_resources] directory, copy the FMOD libraries from `api/lowlevel/lib/libfmod.dylib` and `api/studio/lib/libfmodstudio.dylib` to `<resources>/x86_64-osx/Contents/MacOS/`.

+### Linux

+1. Download FMOD API 1.10.2 for Linux.
+2. Providing `<resources>` is the name of your [`bundle_resources`][bundle_resources] directory, copy the FMOD libraries from `api/lowlevel/lib/x86_64/libfmod.so.10.2` and `api/studio/lib/x86_64/libfmodstudio.so.10.2` to `<resources>/x86_64-linux/`.
+3. Copy the FMOD libraries from `api/lowlevel/lib/x86/libfmod.so.10.2` and `api/studio/lib/x86/libfmodstudio.so.10.2` to `<resources>/x86-linux/`.
+4. Remove the version numbers from the filenames of the libraries you just copied, leaving just the `.so` extension.

 ### Windows

-1. Download FMOD API 1.10.x for Windows.
+1. Download FMOD API 1.10.2 for Windows.
 2. Create a new directory somewhere in your project which we'll refer to as `<stub>`.
 3. Create a file at `<stub>/ext.manifest` containing just `name: "DefoldFMODStub"`.
 4. Create an empty file at `<stub>/src/stub.cpp`.